Pros and Cons of Receiving a Business Line of Credit

 It’s important to note the differences between revolving and non-revolving line of credits.
 With revolving credit, you can spend up to the credit limit.
 Even if you don’t use the credit, it won’t expire or close.

 In comparison, non-revolving credit is a lump-sum financing that’s received all at once.
 When you pay off your line, it closes.

 In addition, you should be aware of secured and unsecured business lines of credit prior to applying.
 Simply, a secured line of credit can be procured if you submit collateral, while an unsecured credit line doesn’t require it.
 Often, new businesses struggle to qualify for secured lines of credit, because they either don’t have collateral to submit or can’t afford to do so.

 The Pros of a Business Line of Credit:

-As a business owner, you’re going to have times when working capital is tight – and that can be a real issue.
+As a business owner, you’re going to have times when working capital is tight, which can be a real issue.
 Working capital enables you to operate your business, allowing you to afford payroll, maintain inventory, and pay for other consistent costs like rent and utility bills.
 Below, we’ll explain some of the benefits a business line of credit can provide to your small business.